On yer bike! A guide to getting started cycling

 Don’t forget to dress for the occasion.
 The sun may be gleefully shining when you leave the house, but that doesn’t mean two hours later it’s not going to be pouring down with rain.
 A waterproof jacket will serve you well.

-Now, perhaps we are being a little bit biased…but we reckon there are few places more enchanting to cycle than the forest on a beautiful summer’s day.
-A number of forests across Scotland are ideal for cycling newbies, thanks to miles of flat terrain and some fabulous picnic spots that offer a well deserved resting spot.
+Now, perhaps we are being a little bit biased… but we reckon there are few places more enchanting to cycle than the forest on a beautiful summer’s day.
+A number of forests across Scotland are ideal for cycling newbies, thanks to miles of flat terrain and some fabulous picnic places that offer a well deserved resting spot.

 Visit the glittering banks of Loch Ard, close to Aberfoyle, for a family-friendly cycling day out, complete with wildlife and hidden sculptures to discover.

-Cycle by the seaside in Culbin, just east of Inverness, where first-timers can find their balance on its mostly flat trails.
-For more inspiration visit our cycling page.
-Who knows, one day you might even want to try your hand at mountain biking...
+Cycle by the seaside in Culbin, just east of Inverness, where first-timers can find their balance on mostly flat trails.

 Get involved in National Bike Week